mbutler808/Zool719-covid19/README.md

 7. [February 24](./Feb_24) **Wednesday at 1** Istvan Svapudi - Heterogeneity in SIR epidemics modeling: superspreaders and herd immunity

-8. March 2
+8. [March 2](./Mar_2) Howard Shen - Adaptive Immunity and why mRNA vaccines are expected to be better

-9. March 9 Monique Chyba group - Hawaii Mathematical Modeling of Vaccination
+9. [March 9](./Mar_9) Monique Chyba group - Hawaii Mathematical Modeling of Vaccination

 10. March 16 SPRING BREAK

-11. March 23
+11. March 23 Marguerite Butler - Introduction to the POMP package in R for modeling SIR with stochasticity

 12. March 30